ilovepi/llvm-push-pr/USAGE.md

 ### Enabling Auto-Merge

 You can use the `--auto-merge` flag to create a pull request and enable the "auto-merge" feature on GitHub, rather than having the script try to merge it directly.
-This is only supported for a single-commit, as the script would need to block until your first PR landed to move onto the next, or otherwise be too complex for a simple script.
+This is only supported for a single commit, as the script would need to block until your first PR landed to move onto the next, or otherwise be too complex for a simple script.

 ```bash
 python3 llvm_push_pr.py --auto-merge